telerik/blazor-docs/components/dropdownlist/overview.md

 ## DropDownList Parameters

->caption The Blazor DropDown list provides various parameters that allow you to configure the component:
+>caption The Blazor DropDownList provides various parameters that allow you to configure the component:

 @[template](/_contentTemplates/common/parameters-table-styles.md#table-layout)